top of page

 The Humboldt Bay Harbor, Recreation & Conservation District (Harbor District) began planning for the project in 2020 with a grant from the Headwaters Fund.
 It submitted its California Environmental Quality Act (CEQA) Notice of Preparation (1) for the project on June 26, 2023.
 The Harbor District intends for environmental review and permitting to be completed by the end of 2025 (2).

 The proposed Humboldt offshore wind farm is on an approximately 12-year development timeline.
 The Humboldt Call Area was first identified in 2018 (3), BOEM executed the leases for the Humboldt Wind Energy Area (WEA) (4) in June 2023 (5), and developers began conducting site assessment and surveys in 2024.
-Wind turbines could potentially start being installed in 2030.
+Wind turbines could potentially start being constructed in the early 2030s.
 Once the wind turbines are installed and operational, they would be regulated by the U.S. Bureau of Safety and Environmental Enforcement (BSEE), and expected to operate for at least 20 years.

 Timeline of the offshore wind development process including the hand-off between BSEE and BOEM.
 Initiate Leasing Process (RFI/Call); Area ID (Wind Energy Areas) (0-~0.5 years); Publish Leasing Notices (0-<1.5 years) + NEPA/Environmental Reviews; Auction; Lease Granted; Pre-survey Meetings/Plan (0-1 years); Submit SAP; BOEM Reviews & Approves SAP; Site Assessment & Surveys (Maximum Timeframe) (0-<5 years); Submit COP; BOEM Deems COP Complete & Sufficient; Environmental & Technical Reviews (0-2 years); BOEM Decision on COP Approval; Submit FDR/FIR to BSEE (60 Days); BSEE Objection or No Objection on FDR/FIR; Installation and Commissioning (1-2 years); Operations (20+ years); Programmatic Environmental Impact Statement (PEIS); Decommissioning /+ Repowering.